jhthorp/Drive-Scripts/README.md

 12. Run a SMART short test
 13. Run a SMART long test
 14. Read SMART results and display them
-15. If desired, zero-out the drive
+15. If desired, zero-out the drive, otherwise write random data across it
 16. Pull drive info and display it

 _Usage_